baigelbytes/lifecoachbaig/content/supportme.md

 For example, if you give £10 a month for 5 months, and then send me an email showing the payments you made, you can sign up for a one hour session at no extra cost.
 This essentially allows you to save up for sessions if you can't afford them outright.

-Payments for my life coaching services can be taken by bank transfer or cash, or via either of the methods listed above.
+Payments for my life coaching services can be taken by bank transfer or via either of the methods listed above.

 ## Why don't I just use ads?